JJ/granada-off/text/roundabouts.md

 Ciencias, between the Tico Medina park and the BMN buildings.
 >I will have to write a chapter on these, too...

-That road skims the outskirst of Granada, a dairy farm, and glorious examples of the art of the roundabout.
+That road skims the outskirts of Granada, a dairy farm, and glorious examples of the art of the roundabout.
 But the thing about roundabouts is that once they are there, you cannot just let them become overgrown week cupolas.
 You have to do *something*.
 That something is, almost